 It was during our stay in Chiang Mai that a fellow traveller recommended doing a Thai cooking class.
 We both have a deep love of Thai food and culture that goes back many years so we jumped at the idea of it.
 Basil’s Thai Cookery School had outstanding reviews on Trip Advisor (see for yourself) and he had availability the next day so we signed up.
 Along with Patara, Basil’s was one of the best decisions we made on our trip.
 The day consisted of a guided trip to the local market to source our produce and learn about the different Thai ingredients.
 Basil know’s his stuff and gave us a rundown of the ingredients, their tastes, flavour profiles, textures and even their medicinal qualities.
-I think he was trying to appeal to the Paleo in my by mentioning Turmeric’s anti-inflamatory properties or the fact that ginger is a natural stomach pain reliever.
+H discussed turmeric’s anti-inflamatory properties and the fact that ginger is a natural stomach pain reliever.
 I loved every second of the market and couldn’t wait to start cooking.
 Basil’s was, and still is, my only “formal” cooking education!
 That makes Basil the best cooking instructor I’ve ever had!!!
 Thanks dude!

 We were allowed to create three dishes from a menu card.
 I chose Green Papaya Salad, Green Coconut Curry and Sticky Rice with Mango.
 Everything we made that afternoon was unbelievably delicious.
 In fact, the green coconut curry was the best I’ve ever had to date.
 It was pure magic!
 All of the spices, flavours, aromatics and textures harmoniously married together in the creaminess of the coconut milk.
 It was enough to make me swoon!
 I was in love… with the curry of course!
 Though Basil’s a good-looking dude, no doubt!

 One thing I will point out is that Thai recipes can be extremely unhealthy.
-Most dishes call for obscene amounts of sugar and refined oils.
+I was very surprised to learn just how much sugar and refined oils were used in Thai cuisine.
 Basil’s weren’t too bad though!
 I eased back on a bit of the sugar when I cooked in the class.
 The beauty, however, is that Thai recipes easily adapt to Paleo-friendly versions without losing any flavour.
-Just about any Thai recipe, curry or otherwise, that calls for Palm sugar can be replaced with honey.
+Just about any Thai recipe, curry or otherwise, that calls for Palm sugar or white sugar can be replaced with honey.
 The same goes for recipes that call for vegetable oil, which can be replaced with coconut oil.
 In fact, I would even go out on a limb and say that they taste better with coconut oil and honey!